Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Prolegomena

-Density-based Deep Generative Models (DGMs), particularly Normalizing Flows (NFs) \cite{dinh2017density}, have shown considerable promise in unsupervised anomaly detection \cite{zhou2024msflow} due to the exact likelihood computation.
-In practice, terms such as ``rare observations'', ``low-likelihood samples'', and ``anomalies'' associated with probability can be quite intuitive.
+Likelihood-based DGMs, particularly NFs \cite{dinh2017density}, have shown considerable promise in IAD \cite{gudovskiy2022cflow} due to the exact likelihood computation.
+Conceptually, terms such as ``rare observations,'' ``low-likelihood samples,'' and ``anomalies'' associated with probability can be quite intuitive.
 Once DGMs achieve backward sampling, data discrimination becomes feasible by evaluating their regularity.
 NFs represent one of the rare models that can perform bidirectional invertible transformations while maintaining computational efficiency.

-Existing research on NF-based anomaly detection has demonstrated that under certain conditions \cite{gudovskiy2022cflow}, anomaly discrimination can be performed well on the prior distribution $p(z)$.
-Although the theoretical foundations for this proposal, which we term density proxy estimation, remain to be established, empirical evidence indicates its consistent effectiveness across diverse experimental settings.
+By the Change of Variables Formula \cite{dinh2017density}, the likelihood of $x$ is exactly computed: